dciccale/comment.js/README.md

 Inspired by one of the firsts versions of dr.js by Dmitry Baranovskiy.

-This is a complete re-write, (except for the toc generation which keeps some similarity).
-Also kept the awesome and fun syntax for writing the comments.
+This is a complete re-write.
+The original syntax for writing the comments was kept.

 ### Why?
-dr.js was not going almost anywhere and I liked it's creativity on the syntax.

 There are some javascript documentation generators, but comment.js is different, it is not based on jsdoc syntax (get over it) and adds a very flexible and creative way of writing your docs.

 You can see a live example at http://api.kimbojs.com